 1. Remove a front wheel.
-2. Measure the thickness of each brake pad.
+2. Measure the thickness of each brake pad's friction material.

-3. If thickness of either brake pad is less than 1.0 mm (0.039 in.), the brake pads must be replaced.
+- If the thickness of either brake pad friction material is less than 1.0 mm (0.039 in.), the brake pads must be replaced.